 Gavel bang!
 Rank it!

 Easily one of the lamest movies I’ve ever seen, it takes spot #410, the lowest Unnecessary Movie so far, way down in the area where I’m just warning you: Stay the F away.
-Slightly better at #409 is the insight-free “important lessons” dramedy Family Man, in which Nicolas Cage plays a jerk who becomes nice, and #411 is David Lynch’s shockingly stupid Dune, in which Kyle MacLachlan becomes the messiah.
+Slightly better at #409 is the insight-free “important lessons” dramedy Family Man, in which Nicolas Cage plays a jerk who becomes nice, and #411 is David Lynch’s shockingly stupid Dune, in which Kyle MacLachlan becomes the messiah who kills people by shouting at them.
 I award Bottle Shock 10 shots of the worst flavor of Cuervo and one shove off the Eiffel Tower.

 AND NOW, Assignment #7…

 That’s two lousy movies in one week.
 And I’ve been very susceptible to damage from them because I keep forgetting to eat this week.
 I put lunch off too late and then the lunch truck is closed, or I get home and do a bunch of chores and suddenly it’s 11:00.
 You can’t eat at 11:00!
 It’s bad for you!
 So all I eat in that case is soup, on the premise that soup is a liquid and therefore not actually food.

 So, help me remember to eat properly.
 Devise some kind of mnemonic device.
 A rhyme, lyrics about eating set to a familiar tune (EXAMPLE: “Camptown Races”), maybe an acronym.
 As if we are cramming for a test (we hope to cram a mouth).
 It can be anything.
 A mnemonic about eating.
 Reminding us ALL to do it.
 You guys like food, right?
 And pick a number 1-183.
 This is a weird game but I am delirious from hunger.